ashwindumane/QuickSketch-Realtime-WhiteBorad-App-/README.md

 # 🎨 QuickSketch – Collaborative Whiteboard [Live Demo](https://quick-sketch-realtime-white-borad-a.vercel.app/)

-QuickSketch is a lightweight yet powerful whiteboard application that lets teams brainstorm, sketch, and annotate ideas in **real time**.
+QuickSketch is a lightweight yet powerful whiteboard application that lets teams brainstorm, sketch, and annotate ideas in real time.
 Built with modern web technologies, it supports creating, viewing, editing, and deleting drawings that may include free-hand lines, shapes, and text notes.

 ---